Project X

 The inciting incident occurs at 12 minutes when Jimmy crashes the flight simulator and is punished with reassignment to Lockridge Air Force Base to work on a mysterious project involving chimpanzees..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Jimmy commits to working with Virgil and begins to genuinely engage with the project, opening himself to this new world of intelligent, communicative animals., moving from reaction to action.
+This demonstrates the protagonist's commitment to Jimmy commits to working with Virgil and begins to genuinely engage with the project, opening himself to this new world of intelligent, communicative animals., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Jimmy discovers the true nature of the project: the chimps are being used in lethal radiation exposure experiments to test pilot survival in nuclear scenarios.
 False victory turns to devastating truth., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (74% through) represents the emotional nadir.
 Here, Jimmy realizes that Virgil and the other chimps will definitely be killed in the radiation experiments.
-The "whiff of death" is literal - these intelligent beings he has grown to love face certain death., shows the protagonist at their lowest point.
+The "whiff of death" is literal - these intelligent beings he has grown to love face certain death., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 79% of the runtime.
 Jimmy makes the decision to save the chimps, synthesizing his military skills with his newfound empathy and moral courage.
 He commits to the rescue plan with Teri., demonstrating the transformation achieved throughout the journey.